sst/guide/_chapters/further-reading.md

 - [DynamoDB, explained](https://www.dynamodbguide.com): A Primer on the DynamoDB NoSQL database

-- [React JS Docs](https://reactjs.org/docs/hello-world.html): The official React docs
+- [Learn React](https://react.dev/learn): The official React docs

-- [JSX In Depth](https://reactjs.org/docs/jsx-in-depth.html): Learn JSX in a bit more detail

-- [Create React App User Guide](https://create-react-app.dev/docs/getting-started/): The really comprehensive Create React App user guide
+- [Vite docs](https://vitejs.dev/guide/): The official Vite docs

-- [React-Bootstrap Docs](https://react-bootstrap.github.io/getting-started/introduction): The official React-Bootstrap docs
+- [React-Bootstrap Docs](https://react-bootstrap.github.io/docs/getting-started/introduction): The official React-Bootstrap docs

-- [React Router Docs](https://reactrouter.com/web/guides/quick-start): The official React Router docs
+- [Learn React Router](https://reactrouter.com/en/6.15.0/start/tutorial): The official React Router docs

 - [AWS Amplify API Reference](https://aws.github.io/aws-amplify/api/): The AWS Amplify API reference

-- [Jest Unit Test Docs](https://jestjs.io/docs/getting-started): The official Jest docs
+- [Vitest Docs](https://vitest.dev/guide/): The official Vitest docs

 - [Seed Docs](https://seed.run/docs/): The official Seed docs

-- [Sentry React Docs](https://docs.sentry.io/platforms/javascript/guides/react/): The Sentry React guide

 If you have found any other guides or tutorials helpful in building your serverless app, feel free to edit this page and submit a PR.
 Or you can let us know via the comments.